Job Chapter Five

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-'Call if you will, but who will answer you?
-To which of the holy ones will you turn?'
+"Call if you like, but will anyone answer?
+To which of the holy ones will you turn?

 Eliphaz continues to speak as he asks Job which saint or angel he will appeal to for help.
 This speaks about the pagan practice of praying to a long list of gods concerning a particular problem in hopes of finding the one that had the ability to help.
 As we see here, this pagan practice was even brought into the family of God and is even among people that call themselves Christians today.
 With the questions, Eliphaz implies that there is not an angel that can help Job and he was right about that point.